kadamis/general_relativity/README.md

 # general_relativity
-A simple program which calculates position and speed.
+A simple nurerical program which calculates position and speed.